Making Corporations Pay Their Fair Share

 The Problem: The COVID-19 pandemic has caused state revenues to decline to the tune of $4-6 billion, causing real consequences for our schools, public services, and our COVID-19 response.
 Many large corporations, however, take advantage of loopholes to pay fewer taxes.
 These profitable, multinational corporations shift income generated in the U.S. to offshore accounts.
 In a 2017 federal tax bill, lawmakers identified this income as Global, Intangible Low-Taxed Income (GILTI).
 The GILTI provision allows the federal government and states to recoup tax dollars on income that has been shifted offshore.
 However, MA still allows businesses to take advantage of this loophole.

-Christine filed HD5132 to close this corporate loophole and raise needed revenue.
+The Bill: Christine filed HD5132 to close this corporate loophole and raise needed revenue.
 This bill would "recouple" the MA tax code to the federal GILTI provision, bringing in as much as $400 million in revenue.
 GILTI only applies to large, multinational, and highly profitable corporations with offshore holdings.

 Media & Reports